Top Level Domains

 A general distinction is made between generic Top Level Domains (gTLDs) such as .com or .info, and country code Top Level Domains (ccTLDs) such as .de.

-By contrast to the ccTLDs, the generic TLDs are not restricted geographically, but are related more to contents or owners.
+By contrast to the ccTLDs, the generic TLDs do not necessarily have a geographical focus.
 To give a few examples: .biz indicates commercial offers by businesses, .org stands for "organizations", and under .gov you will find the Internet pages of the US government, whereas .int is reserved for international organizations such as the United Nations.
-For information about the gTLDs and the new gTLD process, e.g. for regional TLDs, City TLDs and TLDs such as .sport or .bank please refer to the website of an international organization called ICANN , which is responsible for coordination of these TLDs.
+For information about the gTLDs and the new gTLD process, e.g. for regional TLDs, City TLDs and TLDs such as .sport or .bank please refer to the website of an international organization called ICANN, which is responsible for coordination of these TLDs.
 For a few years now, there have also been some TLDs which are no longer in line with this strict distinction, e. g. the geographical TLDs .eu or .asia.

 Domain Information via Whois